-While we realize that cell phones are excellent safety devices, they must be stored in the designated location in each classroom.
-For elementary they should be stored as the student enters the classroom for the day.
-For high school they should be stored as the student enters each classroom for the period.
-Phones should always be silenced or turned off to ensure they are not disruptive to the classroom environment.
-Inappropriate use of them will result in the loss of the student's privilege to bring a cell phone onto our campus.
-Students should not bring other forms of electronics such as radios, CD or MP3 players, music players or electronic games to school.
+While we realize that mobile devices are excellent safety devices, they must not be a distraction and only used as approved by a member of the faculty.
+Inappropriate use of them will result in the loss of the student's privilege to bring a mobile device onto our campus.
+Students should not bring other electronic devices to school without approval.
 If these devices are found they will be confiscated and returned at the end of the day to the student.
-After a student has been disciplined three times for inappropriate use of a cell phone on campus, parents will be notified.
+After a student has been disciplined three times for inappropriate use of an electronic device on campus, parents will be notified for consultation.